LOCAL PICK UP: 24-48hr turn around time on orders, unless otherwise specified in product listing. Take this into account when placing your order.

 Lighting: Phiddipus regius jumping spiders do not require special lighting, but they do need access to natural or artificial light for several hours each day to maintain their circadian rhythm.

+Feeding: Phiddipus regius jumping spiders are opportunistic predators that feed on insects and other small arthropods.
+We start our spiders on Melanogaster fruit flies, then Hydei (bigger).
+Once the spiders are about i9-10, we offer small mealworms, Blue Bottle Fly larvae, or Dubia roaches, small crickets are also acceptable.
 You should look at your spider's abdomen to determine how much to feed, or if you should skip a meal (see feeding chart).
-Since they are opportunistic, spiders will often eat even when they are full, if food is offered.
-If your spider looks too full, skip the feeding but continue to mist daily.
+Spiders will often eat even when they are full, if food is offered.
+If your spider looks too full, skip the feeding but continue to mist.
 Do this until the abdomen looks less swollen, then resume feeding every 2-3 days.
+Don’t leave mealworms or crickets unsupervised with spiders.

 For more info, or videos of us handling the jumping spiders, feel free to visit our Facebook, or Tiktok accounts (@jurassicreptilesupply), videos updated regularly.